Gene Hart: Professional career

-Tasty Baking Company was (and still is as of 2020) a Flyers sponsor and awarded a case of their desserts whenever a Flyer scored.
+Tasty Baking Company was (and still is as of 2024) a Philadelphia Flyers hockey sponsor and awards a case of their desserts whenever a Flyer's player scores.
 The cases are usually given to charity in the player's name.

 In the early 1980s, he was also one of the voices of the NHL on USA Network.
 His signature phrase, which he used at the end of games, was "Good night and good hockey!"
 Hart succeeded Hall of Famer Roy Shudt as the announcer at Brandywine Raceway in Wilmington, DE in 1984.
 He called the horse races there until the track closed in 1989.

 Hart and hockey historian Bruce C. Cooper co-authored "The Hockey Trivia Book" published by Leisure Press in 1984, and his autobiography entitled "SCORE!" (co-authored with Buzz Ringe) was published by Bonus Books in 1990.
 A feature-length documentary film about Hart's life entitled "All Hart" is currently in production by Green Creek Films.

 Hart did the play-by-play for the 1973 Finals of the North American Soccer League between the Philadelphia Atoms and the Dallas Tornado.
 Future USMNT coach Walter Chyzowych provided color commentary.